Building Containers for HPC

 scp quill.sif USERNAME@hoffman2.idre.ucla.edu:

-Building using Docker/Podman
+Building using Docker/Podman 📤

-• Docker or Podman can create containers
+• Docker or Podman can be use to create containers

 • I will be using Podman